MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-microsoftdefenderantivirus.md

 After enabling this setting, you can set each rule to the following in the Options section:

   - Block: the rule will be applied
-  - Audit Mode: if the rule would normally cause an event, then it will be recorded (although the rule will not actually be applied)
+  - Audit Mode: if the rule would normally cause an event, then it will be recorded (although the rule won't actually be applied)
-  - Off: the rule will not be applied
+  - Off: the rule won't be applied
   - Not Configured: the rule is enabled with default values
   - Warn: the rule will be applied and the end-user will have the option to bypass the block